Remote Sensing Object Counting with Online Knowledge Learning: Method

-Semantic changes between layers reflect the evolution of features within the network, which is referred to as the inter-layer "flow" in~\cite{yim2017gift}.
-Therefore, exploring the relationships between layers is crucial for helping student networks capture robust features.
-For example,~\cite{liu2020efficient} densely computes pairwise feature relationships using down-sampled block features.
-However, existing methods mainly focus on the relationship information of individual pixels and overlook the relationships between different pixels within the same layer.
-To address this issue, we propose a feature relationship module inspired by~\cite{wang2018non} that models the relationships between different pixels and the corresponding similarity between layers, after which a distillation strategy is used to help students branch out to learn the evolution of features between layers.
+{In deep networks, the ability to abstract intrinsic information in images increases layer by layer, reflecting the evolution of features within the network, which is referred to as the inter-layer "flow" in~\cite{yim2017gift}.} Therefore, exploring the relationships between layers is crucial for helping student networks capture robust features.
+For example, SKT~\cite{liu2020efficient} densely computed pairwise feature relationships using down-sampled block features.
+Existing methods mainly focus on the relationships between individual feature pixels across different groups, which does not effectively capture the relationships among pixels within features of the same group.
+This makes it difficult to identify regions of interest with highly repetitive patterns in remote sensing scenes, particularly when the targets are small, have irregular shapes, or are similar to other objects.
+To address this issue, we propose a relation-in-relation distillation method which consists of a relation-in-relation feature transformation for features from different groups.
+The transformation models the relationships between different pixels (named intra-feature relation) and the corresponding similarity between layers (named inter-feature relation), after which a distillation loss is applied to help the student branch to learn the evolution of intra-feature relations between layers.